Stephen J. Dann

 Click here for Other Pages on this Website

 Thankyou for viewing my website.
-I have fifty years' experience of tax consultancy, of which the past forty have been spent running my own practice.
-At the age of sixty-nine I have been resident in Thailand for twenty-one years, providing taxation services (Thai, UK and international) to the international teaching community.
+I have more than fifty years' experience of tax consultancy, of which the past forty have been spent running my own practice.
+At the age of seventy I have been resident in Thailand for twenty-two years, providing taxation services (Thai, UK and international) to the international teaching community.
 I still maintain a base of expatriate clients worldwide.

 In this capacity my work is accepted by the HM Revenue and Customs, Companies House, and by banks.

 The primary service I provide in Thailand, other than for Teachers, is that of advice to British ex-patriates.
-I am aware that many ex-pats will be paying UK taxes on pensions due to the provisions of the UK-Thailand Double Taxation treaty.
-In some instances there will be letting income from UK property received under the Non-resident Landlord scheme, and investment income too, which must be declared to HMRC.
+Many ex-pats will be paying UK taxes on pensions and I can advise on the procedure to terminate UK tax deductions and declare UK pensions to the Revenue Department of Thailand in accordance with the UK-Thailand Double Taxation treaty.
+In some instances there will be letting income from UK property received under the Non-resident Landlord scheme, and investment income too, which must be declared to HMRC and I can submit Self Assessment Return forms for expatriates online.

 .

-In order to keep abreast of developments I am continuing my professional memberships which require attendance at professional seminars.
-I am maintaining my extensive library here and have access through the ITPA to worldwide network of tax treaties.
+In order to keep abreast of developments I am maintaining my extensive library here and have access through the ITPA to worldwide network of tax treaties.

 Teachers